Sumit-ai/Sumit-ai.github.io/README.md

 - **SPC Chart:** This repository contains python code for SPC chart, this code can be found [here](http://sumit-ai.me/SPC-chart-/)

 ### Research Papers
-- **SPC Chart:** This repository contains my oximeter research paper, information of the paper can be found [here](https://github.com/Sumit-ai/Oximeter-paper-/tree/master)
+- **Oxymeter paper:** This repository contains my oximeter research paper, information of the paper can be found [here](https://github.com/Sumit-ai/Oximeter-paper-/tree/master)

 ### Readings
+- My reading repository contains the my reading list, research papers i have read the coureses i am taking or planning to take.